projectawakening/builder-examples/README.md

 ## Using this Repository

-To run the examples in this repository, first visit the World Chain Contract repository [here](https://github.com/projectawakening/world-chain-contracts/tree/stable-release) to deploy a canonical World contract that we can interact with.
+To run the examples in this repository, first visit the World Chain Contracts repository [here](https://github.com/projectawakening/world-chain-contracts/tree/stable-release) to deploy a canonical World contract that we can interact with.

 ### Deploy World Contract
-In `world-chain-contracts` repository, run the following:
+Under the `world-chain-contracts` repository, run the following:

 ```
 git clone https://github.com/projectawakening/world-chain-contracts/tree/stable-release
+cd world-chain-contracts
 pnpm run dev
 ```